 Why is everybody talking about natives?
 Gardening with well-adapted native plants is not only beneficial for the ecosystem, but also for growers.
 In this lecture, we will discuss what native plants are, how they differ from their non-native counterparts, and why they are important to consider when making plant choices for your landscape.
 The lecture includes examples of native plant gardens on Long Island, as well as a step-by-step process about how to incorporate native plants into your garden.

-GROWING HOUSEPLANTS SUCCESSFULLY (PowerPoint Lecture)
+GROWING HOUSEPLANTS SUCCESSFULLY (PowerPoint Lecture) (New 2017)

 Having success with Houseplants can often be a challenge to both beginners and those with some houseplant experience.
 This lecture aims to give you the basic knowledge you will need to grow beautiful houseplants successfully.
 Besides their Health Benefits, the following will be discussed in detail: Cultural Requirements, Maintenance, Repotting, Propagation, Problems and Pests.
 After all these topics have been discussed, many Easy Care/Fool Proof Houseplants will be covered so you can have success with the knowledge you just acquired.